 11. Don't miss out on Close Encounters of the Third Kind, 1977

 This movie captures the mystery and wonder of encountering an advanced race.
 For years, this movie shaped how people imagined meeting more advanced extraterrestrial beings would be like.

 We couldn’t decide between them, so we included both.
-What?
-Merging space opera, Westerns and horror, these movies are an absolute must-watch.
+Merging space opera, Westerns, and horror, these movies are an absolute must-watch.
 They launched a whole genre of movies that terrify and inspire in equal measure.

-Officially the best Star Wars movie, no arguments!
+Empire is, hands down, the best of the Star Wars movies -- no arguments!
 Picking up the mantle from A New Hope, Empire takes the series to a new level and sets up all that follows.

 Although Mad Max is awesome too, Mad Max 2 resonates the most with its post-apocalyptic setting.

 15. Blade Runner, 1982 is another great sci-fi classic

 Another Ridley Scott classic, this movie explores what it means to be human.
 A truly epic and enjoyable journey.